 Plastic blades are the most common and have the advantages of keeping the cost of the paddle down and being able to withstand all kinds of abuse.
 The downside to plastic is its weight, which can make the paddle feel heavy and clunky if not carefully designed to keep it as light as possible while maintaining enough rigidity to not feel flimsy.

 This is an area where you need to be alert to sales pitches and marketing speak.
 If all major parts of the paddle, including the handle, shaft, and blade are made of carbon fiber, it can rightfully be called a “full carbon” or “100% carbon” paddle.
 Carbon blades are very expensive to manufacture, so you’ll only find them on fairly expensive paddles.
-Many dealers and manufacturers will use the term “carbon paddle” to refer to a paddle with some carbon in the shaft, but a blade made from composite material.
+Many dealers and manufacturers will use the term “carbon paddle” to refer to a paddle with some carbon in the shaft, but a blade made from composite or poly material.

 Cheap carbon paddle blades that use heavier than optimal base materials are not fun to paddle with.
 Sure they basically look like a 'carbon' paddle but the similarities end there in terms of performance and longevity vs the real thing.
 Just be sure to look beyond the label and find out the actual carbon content of the paddle, always making sure the weight specification makes sense for the claimed paddle composition.